 Spring may not officially arrive until March 20, but this month's slate of live music is already warming us up and reminding us of days spent at summer music festivals.
 As bands make the trek to Austin for SXSW, we'll be reaping the benefits with a stacked lineup of great shows at Chicago's best venues.
-This month Bon Jovi returns to the United Center, Foxygen plays the Vic, Regina Spektor performs at the Chicago Theatre and Ween jams at the Aragon.
+This month Ariana Grande returns to the United Center, Foxygen plays the Vic, Regina Spektor performs at the Chicago Theatre and Ween jams at the Aragon.
 Take a look at some of the best concerts in Chicago in March.

 RECOMMENDED: Our complete calendar for concerts in Chicago

 Los Angeles folk rockers Dawes string together the types of vocal harmonies that you haven't really heard since the last night Crosby, Stills and Nash got along with one another.
 The group's latest album, We're All Gonna Die, contains songs that tell stories, confronting morality and relationships with the clear-eyed lyricism and melodic heft of great the ’70s songwriters the quartet carefully emulates.